alishahussain/team2/_posts/2023-11-27-progress-check.md

 - Added 2 more levels of diffculty to the binary memory game.
 - Also added a hover hint.
 - The cards became a lot more random and no longer had a pattern.
+- changed color bar in painter game to sliders for more visual concept
+- changed formatting of painter game